 Wedgwood pieces arrived in South Africa in significant quantities through the colonial period and continued to be imported through the twentieth century.
 Jasperware pieces, particularly blue and white examples, are among the most commonly encountered Wedgwood items at South African estate sales and auction houses.
 Commemorative and calendar plates, including the Peter Rabbit series, are also regularly found.

-Browse the full Wedgwood collection at Collectibles by Deon, or explore related pieces in the Ceramics collection.
+Browse the Ceramics collection at Collectibles by Deon for currently available Wedgwood and related pieces, or explore the Blues and Whites collection for blue and white ceramics across makers.
 For questions about specific pieces or patterns, visit our contact page or learn more about the store.

 Frequently Asked Questions